-You have considered the first two factors in the homework.
+We have considered the first two factors in the previous lectures as well as in the homework.
 These depend primarily on the physical channel and the transmission technique used.
 Recall that on a link, the propagation delay is generally fixed for every packet, while the transmission delay depends on packet size.